dcbV/embeddedPyProject/README.md

                                         |- mainUnitTest.py	        -> main tests file with test cases
                                         |- utils.py			-> utils for test case code

-###Execute unittest file
+###Run Unit Tests Script
 1. cd testEmbProj
 2. python mainUnitTests.py

 ###Test Results
-After the execution a json file with a resume of each test case execution is generated and an associated html file for each development function
+After the execution a json file with a resume of each test case execution is generated and an associated html file for each development function (./testEmbProj/reports folder)